Sbadibanga/MathApp/README.md

 would be saved into the database before and teachers would be asked to register on the admin end, which would then add the teachers names into the teachers database and allow them to log into the app through the teaches protal and that portal would then not be accessible to everyone. but since this was an advanced feature I decided to let it just be as is.

-#Future Viewers and Employees
+## Future Viewers and Employees

-Hopefully in the futur I´ll be able to update the improvements and it will become a better app and ui.
+Hopefully in the future I´ll be able to update the improvements and it will become a better app and ui.